zechlau14/zechlau14.github.io/games.md

 ## Solo Games
 ### 5 Nights of Overtime
 <iframe frameborder="0" src="https://itch.io/embed/2968084" width="552" height="167"><a href="https://mrzech.itch.io/5-nights-of-overtime">5 Nights of Overtime by Mr Zech</a></iframe>
+You are an ordinary office worker.
+During your overtime, you notice strange things occurring in the office.
+Over the week, your labor and the weirdness wears down your mind, body and soul.
+As the weirdness escalates into danger, will you survive the five nights of overtime?
+This game was inspired by 5 Nights at Freddy's.

 ### I Love You But We Must Fight
 <iframe frameborder="0" src="https://itch.io/embed/2621161" width="552" height="167"><a href="https://mrzech.itch.io/i-love-you-but-we-must-fight">I love you but we must fight by Mr Zech</a></iframe>